Slyracoon23/citizen2responder/TECHNICAL_WRITEUP.md

 **The Problem**: In emergency situations, bystanders and first responders on scene often lack the structured guidance needed to effectively assess, document, and care for patients until professional EMTs arrive.
 These critical first minutes can determine outcomes, yet untrained personnel struggle to play their crucial role in the first response chain.

-**Our Solution**: A hybrid AI emergency response app that uses Gemma 3n for privacy-protected local processing while maintaining advanced capabilities through intelligent cloud routing.
+**Our Solution**: Citizen2Responder, a hybrid AI emergency response app that uses Gemma 3n for privacy-protected local processing while maintaining advanced capabilities through intelligent cloud routing.
 Built by a programmer-EMT brother team with authentic emergency response experience.

 **Impact**: Professional-grade assessment tools ready for real-world emergency deployment with privacy-first architecture and offline capabilities.